RMK

 output_pins = ["PD7", "PD8", "PD9"]

-# WARNING: Currently row2col/col2row is set in RMK's feature gate, configs here do nothing actually
+# WARNING: Currently row2col/col2row is set in RMK's feature gate, row2col config here is valid ONLY when you're using cloud compilation

 # row2col = true